Opening a US bank account allows you to multiply your business money.

-In the past, some U.S. banks used to open business accounts online.
+In the past, some US banks used to open business accounts online.
 This means that an individual did not have to visit the bank.
 Such a remote account opening covered both personal and business accounts.
-Opening a corporate account remotely required an incorporation or registration in a certain state.
+Specifically, opening a corporate account remotely required an incorporation or registration in a certain state.

 That remote account opening practice is no longer common, however.
-Instead, American banks now normally require a physical presence in the bank.
+Instead, American banks now normally require a physical presence in the bank when opening the first account.
 Having opened your first account physically, nevertheless, you may open your subsequent accounts online.

-Visiting a U.S. bank to open business and personal bank accounts usually takes just less than an hour.
-This is quite quick.
+Setting up your account is quite quick.
+Visiting a US bank to open business and personal bank accounts usually takes just less than an hour.

-During this meeting, American banks provide an access to their online banking.
-It’s usually free and user friendly.
+During your visit to open an account, an American bank provides an access to its online banking, including a mobile app.
+Online banking service is normally free and user friendly.
 So, you can efficiently operate your accounts from your laptop, tablet, or smartphone anywhere in the world.
-This is very convenient.
+This is highly convenient.